TharunKumarReddy5/data-512-homework_2/README.md

 Can you think of a realistic data science research situation where using these data (to train a model, perform a hypothesis-driven research, or make business decisions) might still be appropriate and useful, despite its inherent limitations and biases?
 How might a researcher supplement or transform this dataset to potentially correct for the limitations/biases you observed?

-## Repository Structure:
+## Repository Structure
-Here are the main folders in our github data-512-homework_1 repository:
+Here are the main folders in our github data-512-homework_2 repository:
 ```bash
 .
 ├── DATA 512 Homework 2 Tharun.ipynb